Drilling Optimization and ROP Managment

 In addition to the need for optimization, there are times when it is critical to reduce the uncertainty of drilling performance prediction.
 This may be necessary for more confidence in AFE appropriation time estimate for rig sharing agreements, time estimate to work within ”weather windows” and so on.

-In addition, bit performance prediction may not be globally applicable from surface to great depth, across a typical range of hole sizes, and for all predominant bit types.
-Bit performance and prediction method may not be linked or may be sensitive to rig capability (available power and drill string specification), although this could be a useful capability for optimizing equipment selection and field development planning.
+Bit performance prediction may not be globally applicable from surface to great depth, across a typical range of hole sizes, and for all predominant bit types.
+Bit performance and prediction methods may not be linked or may be sensitive to rig capability (available power and drill string specification).
+However, this could be a useful capability for optimizing equipment selection and field development planning.

 Stability Aspects and Drilling Safe Parameter Calculation

 Drilling operations often face significant challenges caused by vibrations.
-Vibrations accelerate bit wear, pipe fatigue, and can decrease performance.
+Vibrations accelerate bit wear, and pipe fatigue, and consequently, they can decrease performance.
 Our software platform includes a dynamic modal analysis which provides drillers with critical rotation speeds and WOB to avoid.
-Resulting from a validated semi-analytical code, the natural frequencies are calculated for axial, torsion and lateral vibrations.
+Resulting from a validated semi-analytical code, the natural frequencies are calculated for axial, torsion, and lateral vibrations.

-This module provides string modal deflection shapes at single depth for the three types of vibrations and as many modes as necessary, but it also allows multiple-steps computations to follow critical vibration variations along a trajectory.
-Dynamic Modal Analysis results give straightforward operating advice for a safer drilling.
+This module provides string modal deflection shapes at single depth for the three types of vibrations and as many modes as necessary, but it also allows multiple-step computations to follow critical vibration variations along a trajectory.
+Dynamic Modal Analysis results give straightforward operating advice for safer drilling.

 The Dynamic Modal Analysis module is both highly useful and easy to handle.
 It effectively simulates all string vibrations in the frequency domain, offering the following benefits: